-Sadly, rabbit dental disease is a common problem.
-In our pet rabbits, overgrown and misaligned teeth are most commonly due to being fed a diet too low in fibre.
-This causes their continually growing teeth to wear unevenly, forming razor sharp spurs on the edge of their teeth.
-These can painfully dig into the tongue and mouth making them vulnerable to infection and the formation of facial and tooth root abscesses.
-In some cases, the pain from rabbit dental disease can be so severe that it can prevent your bunny from eating at all!
-So, taking good care of your bunny’s teeth is vital.
+Sadly, dental disease is a common issue for rabbits.
+In pet rabbits, overgrown and misaligned teeth are often caused by a diet that is too low in fibre.
+This can result in uneven wear, leading to razor-sharp spurs on the edges of their teeth.
+These spurs can painfully dig into the tongue and mouth, making rabbits susceptible to infections and the development of facial or tooth root abscesses.
+In severe cases, the pain caused by dental disease may prevent a rabbit from eating altogether.
+This is why maintaining your bunny’s dental health is essential.

 Why are pet rabbits so prone to dental disease?

-To answer this, we need to look at their wild cousins.
-Rabbits in the wild spend all day grazing on grass and foraging for vegetation.
+To understand this, we need to look at their wild cousins.
+Wild rabbits spend all day grazing on grass and foraging for vegetation.
 Grass is high in fibre and abrasive, promoting a special side-to-side chewing action.
 This chewing action helps keep their teeth worn down evenly and stops them from becoming overgrown.

 How can you keep your pet bunny’s teeth healthy?